kcm2/ab/references/angelbeatshd.rst

 .. [#wis-32] A good important note.
 .. [#wis-33] In the gap between the end of the manga and the anime, Naoi could be the one pressuring Kanade to be more agressive to the SSS and more pro-active at stopping them.
 .. [#wis-34] Naoi could use his position to brainwash Kanade into doing things, in a bid to find information out about Chiyo.
+.. [#wis-35] This sets the precedence for the concert at the end with Chiyo.
+.. [#wis-36] If a time is specified, this could be explained as a lot of emotion to make them disappear.

 Character introductions
 ========================